naver/splade/README.md

 *splade: a spork that is sharp along one edge or both edges, enabling it to be used as a knife, a fork and a spoon.*

 ***
+# What's New:
+* April 2023 We have removed the weights and pushed them to huggingface (https://huggingface.co/naver/splade_v2_max and https://huggingface.co/naver/splade_v2_distil)

 # Getting started :rocket: